 - Roppongi.
 Many foreign-owned tech firms are based in the well-known international business and leisure district of Roppongi.
 It has both contemporary office buildings and historical sites, as well as a thriving nightlife.

 - Shibuya.
 Shibuya is a thriving commercial and leisure area that is home to a large number of cutting-edge businesses and tech startups.
-It is renowned for its hip cafes, shops, and nightlife as well as for being close to research facilities and universities.
+It is renowned for its hip cafes, shops, and nightlife, as well as for being close to research facilities and universities.

 These are just a few instances of Tokyo’s prime locations for foreign-owned tech firms.
 While picking an office location in Tokyo, it’s crucial to keep things like location, accessibility, and facilities in mind.

-More information about renting a Japanese office on our Youtube channel with Corey Nedz here:
+More information about renting a Japanese office on our YouTube channel with Corey Nedz here:

-To uncover more about the startup scene in Japan and fuel the growth of your startup, learn more about various Japanese tech companies as well as how to kickstart Startups in Japan.
+To uncover more about the startup scene in Japan and fuel the growth of your startup, learn more about various Japanese tech companies, as well as how to kickstart Startups in Japan.

 Additional Tips for Working in a Japanese Office